 Explain, in some detail, the reasons for your choice of country, institution and academic supervisor abroad, and the connection, if any, with your present and planned future work (up to 130 words). [currently 130]

 I want to broaden my horizons beyond my Israeli training and become familiar with new methodological approaches and academic environments.
-Yale is one of the world centers for my research topics, and Prof. Joel Baden is one of the most important Pentateuch scholars in the world.
+Yale Divinity School is one of the world centers for my research topics, and Prof. Joel Baden is one of the most important Pentateuch scholars in the world.
 We met when I participated in a workshop at Yale and I am currently working on the Hebrew edition of his book The Composition of the Pentateuch.
 I am certain that I will learn a great deal under his guidance.
-I am also interested in meeting scholars such as Jacqueline Vayntrub, whose articles on biblical philology and semantics I’ve read.
-I intend to participate in the session that she is organizing at this year’s meeting of the Society of Biblical Literature in San Diego.
+I am also interested in meeting scholars such as Jacqueline Vayntrub, whose studies in biblical philology and semantics I’ve read and I intend to participate in the session that she is organizing at this year’s meeting of the Society of Biblical Literature in San Diego.

 Please describe in one paragraph (10-12 lines)[currently 12] what you hope to have achieved at the conclusion of your post-doctoral studies.